Van de koele meren des doods (film): Plot

+Hedwig and Ritsaart flee to England, posing as husband and wife.
+While initially embraced by high society, they are swiftly ostracized once Hedwig's status as a mistress is exposed.
+The couple retreats to the secluded countryside of Cobham, Kent, to await the birth of their child.

+Just as Hedwig goes into labor, Ritsaart is called away for a rare musical engagement.
+Following a grueling delivery, Hedwig gives birth to a daughter, Charlotte, whom the local physician secretly dooms to die within days.
+Suffering from severe postpartum psychosis, a delusional Hedwig packs her jewelry and her newborn baby into a bag and flees for the Netherlands.

+At the port of Calais, Hedwig mistakes a predatory stranger for Gerard.
+The man exploits her delusion, robbing her of her money and fine clothes, though she fiercely protects the bag.
+He strands her on a train to Paris, successfully stealing the bag as the train pulls away.
+Completely unhinged, Hedwig ends up confined to an isolation cell in a Parisian psychiatric ward.
+Upon her release, she spirals into morphine addiction and turns to prostitution to survive.

+After collapsing from starvation on the Parisian streets, Hedwig is hospitalized and placed under the care of Sister Paula, a compassionate French nun who helps her conquer her addiction.
+Nursed back to physical and spiritual health, Hedwig finally returns to her homeland.

+She visits her old friend Joop, who is impressed by her resilience and personal growth.
+There, she has a final, bittersweet encounter with Ritsaart; she confesses her eternal love for him but requests that they never see each other again.
+Having finally found an inner peace that eluded her for decades, Hedwig chooses to live out her remaining years in quiet anonymity, embraced by the simplicity of a humble farming family.

 Production

 The film was produced by Matthijs van Heijningen, with whom van Brakel had worked previously, most notably on Zwaarmoedige verhalen voor bij de centrale verwarming (1975).
 The budget was small—some € in today's currency—which led to conflict between Van Brakel and Van Heijningen.
 The former was concerned with artistic integrity, the latter with money; Van Heijningen publicly criticized the director and her staff by calling them lazy amateurs in a leading Dutch movie magazine.
 This led to a work stoppage.
 Van Heijningen apologized, again publicly, and work was resumed; afterward, he took out a full-page ad and congratulated the crew—they did likewise.

 Several scenes in the film were shot at the Hof van Moerkerken in Mijnsheerenland where Frederik van Eeden lived in the 19th century.